hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 - A. Navigate the predefined dashboards in the Cloud Monitoring workspace, and then add metrics and create alert policies.
 - It's A for me...
 Create a dashboard for each incident??
 I think D isn't a good choice...DiegoMDZ
 - GKE, triage incidents quickly -> monitoring, alert
+- Google Cloud Monitoring provides a set of predefined dashboards that are specific to GKE clusters.
+These dashboards provide a comprehensive view of the cluster health, including metrics such as CPU utilization, memory usage, and network traffic.
+These predefined dashboards can be used as a starting point to monitor the clusters and triage incidents quickly.

 <hr />